vagnur/cukoo_search/README.md

 For more information see: _Yang, X. S., & Deb, S. (2009, December).
 Cuckoo search via Lévy flights.
 In Nature & Biologically Inspired Computing, 2009.
 NaBIC 2009.
 World Congress on (pp. 210-214).
 IEEE._

+For more information about Levy Flights, see chapter 2 of _Yang, X. S. (2010).
+Nature-inspired metaheuristic algorithms.
+Luniver press._

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](../master/LICENSE) file for details.